State-of-the-Art of Small Spacecraft Technology

 Preface

 NASA’s Small Spacecraft Technology State-of-the-art report is updated annually to capture new information on publicly available small spacecraft systems from NASA and other sources.
-Each chapter captures the development status of current state-of-the-art SmallSat technologies, along with design considerations for the reader to consider when identifying components for their mission.
-The organizational approach for each chapter includes an introduction of the technology, current development status of the technology’s procurable systems, and summary tables of the technologies surveyed.
-In this way, each chapter presents a stand-alone report on the subject spacecraft subsystem, with updated information on new and maturating technologies and reference missions as applicable.
+Each chapter captures the development status of current state-of-the-art SmallSat technologies, along with design considerations for readers when identifying components for a mission.
+The organizational approach for each chapter includes an introduction to the technology, the current development status of procurable systems, and summary tables of the technologies surveyed.
+In this way, each chapter presents a stand-alone report on the given spacecraft subsystem, with updated information on new and maturing technologies and reference missions as applicable.

-When the first edition of this report was published in 2013, 247 CubeSats and 105 other non-CubeSat small spacecraft under 50 kilograms (kg) had been launched worldwide that represented less than 2% of launched mass into orbit over multiple years.
-Small satellite flight heritage has greatly increased since then as they have become the primary way for commercial, government, private, and academic institutions to access space.
-Since 2023 there has been an influx of constellations of mini-class small spacecraft with a mass of 201 – 600 kg, as well as a new generation of larger small spacecraft constellations weighing 600 – 1,200 kg (1).
-While updates in all chapters reflect this growth in the small spacecraft market, a focused effort was made to update areas with recent technology developments that may ultimately bridge existing technology gaps.
+When the first edition of this report was published in 2013, 247 CubeSats and 105 other non-CubeSat small spacecraft under 50 kilograms (kg) had been launched worldwide representing less than 2% of the total mass launched into orbit over multiple years.
+Small satellite flight heritage has greatly increased since then, with small spacecraft becoming the primary means for commercial, government, private, and academic institutions to access space.
+Since 2023, there has been an influx of mini-class small spacecraft constellations with a mass of 201–600 kg, as well as a new generation of larger small spacecraft constellations weighing 600–1,200 kg (1).
+While updates in all chapters reflect this growth in the small spacecraft market, a focused effort was made to update areas reflecting recent technology developments that may ultimately bridge existing technology gaps.

-This report should not be considered as a comprehensive overview of all the technologies but a rather general overview for the current state-of-the-art SmallSat technologies and their development status.
+This report should not be considered a comprehensive overview of all technologies, but rather a general overview of current state-of-the-art SmallSat technologies and their development status.
 It should be noted that technology maturity designations may vary with changes to payload, mission requirements, reliability considerations, and/or the environment in which performance was demonstrated.
 Readers are highly encouraged to contact companies for further information regarding the performance and maturity of the described technology.
 Any companies mentioned in this report are for informational purposes only and do not constitute an endorsement by NASA.

 References